Green Revolution in India: Wheat production

-The main development was higher-yielding varieties of wheat, for developing rust resistant strains of wheat.
-The introduction of high-yielding varieties (HYV) of seeds and the improved quality of fertilizers and irrigation techniques led to the increase in the production to make the country self-sufficient in food grains, thus improving agriculture in India.
-Also, other varieties such as Kalyan Sona and Sonalika were introduced by cross breeding of wheat with other crops.
+The main development was higher-yielding varieties of wheat, for developing rust-resistant strains of wheat.
+The introduction of high-yielding varieties (HYV) of seeds and the improved quality of fertilisers and irrigation techniques led to the increase in the production to make the country self-sufficient in food grains, thus improving agriculture in India.
+Also, other varieties such as Kalyan Sona and Sonalika were introduced by cross-breeding of wheat with other crops.
 The methods adopted included the use of high-yielding varieties (HYVs) of seeds with modern farming methods.

-The production of wheat has produced the best results in fueling self-sufficiency of India.
-Along with high-yielding seeds and irrigation facilities, the enthusiasm of farmers mobilized the idea of agricultural revolution.
-Due to the rise in use of chemical pesticides and fertilizers, there was a negative effect on the soil and the land (e.g., land degradation).
+The production of wheat has produced the best results in fuelling the self-sufficiency of India.
+Along with high-yielding seeds and irrigation facilities, the enthusiasm of farmers mobilised the idea of an agricultural revolution.
+Due to the rise in the use of chemical pesticides and fertilisers, there was a negative effect on the soil and the land (e.g., land degradation).

 Other practices

-The other practices include high-yielding varieties (HYVs) of seeds, Irrigation infrastructure, use of pesticides, insecticides and herbicides, consolidation of holdings, land reforms, improved rural infrastructure, supply of agricultural credit, use of chemical or synthetic fertilizers, use of sprinklers or drip irrigation systems and use of advanced machinery.
+The other practices include irrigation infrastructure, use of pesticides, insecticides and herbicides, consolidation of holdings, land reforms, improved rural infrastructure, supply of agricultural credit, use of chemical or synthetic fertilisers, use of sprinklers or drip irrigation systems, and use of advanced machinery.

 Rationale for the Green Revolution

-The Green Revolution in India was first introduced in Punjab in the late 1966-67 as part of a development program issued by international donor agencies and the Government of India.
+The Green Revolution in India was first introduced in Punjab in late 1966-67 as part of a development program issued by international donor agencies and the Government of India.

 During the British Raj, India's grain economy hinged on a unilateral relation of exploitation.
 Consequently, when India gained independence, the weakened country quickly became vulnerable to frequent famines, financial instabilities, and low productivity.
 These factors formed a rationale for the implementation of the Green Revolution as a development strategy in India.